 We may also add the symmetry elements of the symmetry group ourselves.
-We must then remove any symmetry-dependent centers.
-For the above input this will result in, if we use the yz- (the x axis changes sign during the symmetry operation) and xy- (the z axis changes sign) -planes as symmetry elements:
+We must then remove all symmetry-dependent centers.
+For the above input this will result in, if we use reflections in the yz-plane (the x axis changes sign during this symmetry operation) and the xz-plane (the y axis changes sign) as the symmetry generators: